ktorio/ktor-documentation/topics/connection-pooling-caching.md

 ### Initialize DAOFacadeCacheImpl {id="init-dao-facade"}

-Let's create an instance of `DAOFacadeCacheImpl` and add a sample article to be inserted to the database before the application is started:
+Let's create an instance of `DAOFacadeCacheImpl` and add a sample article to be inserted into the database before the application is started:

 1. First, open the `DAOFacadeImpl.kt` file and remove the `dao` variable initialization at the bottom of the file.

-2. The, open `com/example/plugins/Routing.kt` and add initialize the `dao` variable inside the `configureRouting` block:
+2. Then, open `com/example/plugins/Routing.kt` and initialize the `dao` variable inside the `configureRouting` block:

    ```kotlin
    ```